 Iris Eytan (Denver, CO)

 Iris Eytan is a criminal defense attorney and a partner at Reilly Pozner LLP in Denver, Colorado.
-She focuses her practice on high-profile criminal defense litigation, with a special emphasis on cases that involve homicide, assault, sexual offenses and mental health issues.
-Iris is listed as a “Top 100 Trial Lawyer” by the American Trial Lawyers Association and in the “Top 50 Women Lawyers” in Colorado Super Lawyers.
+She focuses her practice on high-profile criminal defense litigation, with a special emphasis on criminal cases that involve homicide, assault, sexual offenses and mental health issues.
+Iris is often hired as an expert and consultant by attorneys around the country regarding the forensic mental health issues of insanity and incompetency.
+In 2013, Iris and her team successfully sued the Colorado State Mental Health Hospital in Federal Court for civil rights violations against defendants with mental illness wrongfully detained in jails across the state.
+Iris’ firm allowed her to use the entire attorney’s fees award from this lawsuit to create, manage and host the first National Criminal Defense Forum on Forensic Mental Health & the Law with NACDL.
+The Forum attracted the brightest legal scholars and doctors in this area of the law and the conference was attended by a sold out crowd of 400 lawyers and doctors from all over the world.
+Iris is listed as a “Top 100 Trial Lawyer” by the American Trial Lawyers Association and in the “Top 100” and “Top 50 Women Lawyers” by Colorado Super Lawyers.
 She is also included in The Best Lawyers in America in the specialty of Criminal Defense: Non-White Collar and is AV rated by Martindale-Hubbell.
 Prior to joining Reilly Pozner LLP, Iris was a Deputy State Public Defender and a senior attorney for the Legal Center for People with Disabilities and Older People.
 She earned a J.D. from the University of San Diego and a B.A. from the University of Arizona.
-Iris is an experienced lecturer and recently served as the Co-Chair of the NACDL’s National Criminal Defense Forum on Forensic Mental Health & the Law.

 Prof. Keith A. Findley (Madison, WI)